srspa7/SSH-Instructions/README.md

   git clone git@github.com:BYUMarsRover/BYU-Mars-Rover-Wiki.git
 ```
 > [!NOTE]
 > You may see a warning asking if you want to trust GitHub.
-Reply with `yes`.
+Reply with `yes` (see Figure 8).
 > <div style="text-align: center;" >
 > <img src="./images/cloneRepo.png" alt="Clone Github repository to your local computer" />
 > <p style="text-align: center;">Figure 8<p>